cameron-simpson/css/lib/python/cs/vt/vt.1.md

   These would normally be local low latency Stores.

 `read2`
-  A squence of Stores from which to obtain data blocks if they were not available from the Stores in `read`.
+  A secondary sequence of Stores from which to obtain data blocks if they were not available from the Stores in `read`.

 `copy2`